Unified.to

 The differences between models are small early.
 They compound quickly.

 No major pressure yet.
-This is why many teams don't notice the issue early.
+This is why many teams don't notice the model choice early.

 This is where divergence starts.